ajktown/docs/dev/diagrams/on-app-booting-hook.md

 			hook -> authPrep: onGetAuthPrep
 			activate authPrep
-				break if there is no auth prep or the user is not signed in hook <- authPrep: throw new Error('Not Singed In') fe <- hook: router.push(DEFAULT_MAIN_APP_PAGE)
+				break if there is no auth prep or the user is not signed in hook <- authPrep: throw new Error('Not Signed In') fe <- hook: router.push(DEFAULT_MAIN_APP_PAGE)
 				end break
 				hook <- authPrep: handleSignOutApp()